Deekshith-M13/SpecDrivenDevelopment/readme.md

 1. Change to the MCP server directory: cd mcp-server
-2. Install the Node.js dependencies:
+2. Install the MCP SDK and other Node.js dependencies: npm install @modelcontextprotocol/sdk npm install
-      npm install
 3. Start the MCP server:
       npm start